top of page

 Solomon’s columns have nothing to do with King Solomon, but are massive natural sandstone columns formed by erosion.

-At the base of the columns is the outline of a temple, thought to be a 13th or 14th BCE Egyptian temple dedicated to Hathor, the Egyptian goddess of mining.
+At the base of the columns, you will see the outlines of a temple, thought to be a 13th or 14th BCE Egyptian temple dedicated to Hathor, the Egyptian goddess of mining.
 Egypt later withdrew from Timna in around the late 12th century BCE.
 Nevertheless, copper production continued and the cultic space was reused and modified, probably by Edomites.

 The temple contains a basin in the rear, standing stones behind the stone basin, and an offering table in the center.
-Findings here have included the bones of sacrificed animals, fruit remains, clay and stone vessels, and interestingly a 12-inch copper serpent.
-The original is in the Eretz Israel Museum in Tel Aviv and a replica is displayed in the Visitor Center.
-It is of interest because a bronze serpent (Nehushtan) is mentioned in the Bible as being used by Moses.
-(Numbers 21:4–9).
+Findings have included the bones of sacrificed animals, fruit remains, clay and stone vessels, and interestingly a 12-inch copper serpent.
+The original of this is in the Eretz Israel Museum in Tel Aviv and a replica is displayed in the Visitor Center.
+It is of interest because a copper snake is mentioned in the Torah as being used by Moses for its healing properties against snake bites (Numbers 21:4–9).

 It is possible to climb to the top of the columns for the view and this is recommended.
 The path starts behind the pillars by the Temple.
 The walk is minimally difficult but there are railings for support.
-The return is to the other side of the pillars.
+You will descend to the other side of the pillars.

 The Egyptian and then Edomite temple